nkwiecienn/BasketSplitter/README.md

 The Input consists of:
-- Json file (config.json) with the supermarket configuration which is represented by a map - the keys being the products offered by the market and the value a list with possible delivery methods for this product.
+- Json file (config.json) with the supermarket configuration which is represented by a map - the keys being the products offered by the market and the corresponding values a list with possible delivery methods for this product.
   The absolute path to the configuration file is needed when initializing the BasketSplitter class.
-- List of products in customers basket to calculate the delivery groups (passed in the split method of BastetSplitter class).
+- List of products in a customers basket used to calculate the delivery groups (passed in the split() method of BastetSplitter class).

 <h3>Output</h3>

-The output is a map with its keys being the minimal list of delivery methods and their values the products that are meant to be delivered with this method so that it maximizes the number of products taken using one method.
+The output is a map where the keys represent the minimal set of delivery methods, and the associated values are the products designated for delivery by each method.
+This arrangement is optimized to maximize the quantity of products delivered using a single method.

 <h3>Constraints</h3>